tinamayswinkels/eon/_projects/komodo.md

     non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>
   team-heading-1: Model
+  team-text-1_html: >-
-  team-text-1_html: 'This was the name of the model, and a little bit of a blurb about her.'
+    <p>This was the name of the model, and a little bit of a blurb about
+    her.</p>
   team-heading-2: HMUA
-  team-text-2_html: 'This was the name of the hmua, and a little bit of a blurb about her.'
+  team-text-2_html: '<p>This was the name of the hmua, and a little bit of a blurb about her.</p>'
   team-heading-3: Stylist
+  team-text-3_html: >-
-  team-text-3_html: 'This was the name of the stylist, and a little bit of a blurb about her.'
+    <p>This was the name of the stylist, and a little bit of a blurb about
+    her.</p>
   campaign_image: /images/komodo/eon-komodo-35.jpg
 gallery-images:
   - image_path: /images/komodo/eon-komodo-11.jpg